LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 Prob(H) (two-sided):                  0.17   Kurtosis:                         4.46
 ===================================================================================
 ```

-Finally, we use the best model found for data prediction, and plot the prediction results and test data on the same graph in the form of an overlay.
-Since the best model found this time is the SARIMAX model just introduced, the results of both predictors are roughly the same.
+In the final step, we use the optimal model identified by `pmdarima.auto_arima` for data prediction.
+We then plot the predicted results alongside the test data on the same graph, using an overlay format for easy comparison.
+Since the best model found through this process is the SARIMAX model, as previously introduced, we expect the prediction results to be similar to those we observed earlier with the SARIMAX model.
+This overlay visualization will allow us to clearly see how closely the model's predictions align with the actual data.

 ```python
 results.predict(n_periods=10)